-A recent example is Facebook’s Q3 2017 earnings report.
+A good example is Facebook’s Q3 2017 earnings report.
 It crushed all expectations, yet the stock price dropped afterwards.
 Traders were quick to register their disappointment, as many of them expected the price to “pop”.

-Well, the stock price did pop, for a little while, in the after hours market, before falling back down to earth again:
+Well, the stock price did pop, for a little while, in the after hours market, before falling back down to earth again.

 Why does this happen?

 In a lot of cases, the price of a good earnings report is already priced into the market.
 For instance, in the days leading up to Facebook’s Q3 2017 report, many analysts were expecting the company to “crush expectations”.

 As a result, investors bought in and the price continued to rise.
 Expectations were high, to say the least.

 However, once the news broke and these expectations became a reality, many people decided to cash in on their profits.

 This is sometimes referred to as “buy the rumor, sell the news.” i.e. Buy because you reckon it’s going to beat and then sell as soon as it does – thereby locking in your profits.

 I’ve noticed that a lot of beginner traders will see an earnings beat and automatically presume that everything is good.
 However, this might not be the case.
 A company can post an earnings beat while also lowering their earnings guidance. i.e. During the earnings report, they could lower their predictions for future sales or profits.
 This lowered guidance can frighten investors and lower the share price.